cnnblike/hexo-server-all-in-one/README.md

 	3. git (provide git service for hexo-git-deployer)
 	4. hypervisor (to automatically start nginx and openssh and provide a way to restart nginx with hypervisorctl)

+According to my test, this image would took about 59MB memory in total when serving the site only.
+It's a really good option to do the [64mb challenge](https://news.ycombinator.com/item?id=2644338), if you get interested in it and want to push yourself to the limit, you could try to replace nginx with lighttpd, openssh with dropbear, hypervisor with runit, bash with some shell that comsume less, it well give you some extra memory.

-##### How to build the repository:
+#### How to build the repository:

-First copy your public key under the root of this repo, then
+First copy your blog.pub (your public key) under the root of this repo, then
 ```
-docker build -t test .
+docker build -t test:v1 .
 ```

-##### How to use this repository:
+#### How to use this repository:
-In order to get whole control of this image, you actually need two repo:
+In order to get whole control of this image, you actually need two repo, content repo and the config repo.
-The content repo could be generated automatically by the hexo-git-deployer, while the another repo (configuration repo) should maintained by yourself.
+While the content repo could be generated automatically by the hexo-git-deployer, the another repo that take all the configuration information inside should maintained by yourself.

-The info of the content repo you need to put in your deployer:
+The info of the content repo you need to put in your git-deployer:

 ```
 deploy: